A greedy approach for increased vehicle utilization in ridesharing networks: Conclusion

 \section{Conclusion}

 In this paper, we establish that it is possible to use the origin-destination request patterns for route recommendation systems.
 The proposed approach does this by applying a greedy-based algorithm to maximize the underlying objective function.
 Further, it overcomes the scalability challenges posed by the NP-Hard nature of these problems, by reducing the search space to a $ k$-hop-based sliding window.
-Through this novel approach, the proposed model achieves $120\%$ better performance than the state-of-the-art techniques on the real network taxi dataset generated from New York City and Washington DC.
-Moreover, it overcomes the computational complexity and runs the simulations in ~$1.1$ seconds which implies the model can be run in real-time.
+Through this novel approach, the proposed model achieves better performance than the state-of-the-art techniques and reduces the fleet size on the real network taxi datasets generated from New York City and Washington DC.
+Moreover, it overcomes the computational complexity and runs the simulations in ~$1.1$ seconds which implies the model can be run in real time.